EdNovas/emby_notify_telegram_bot/README.md

 EMBY_USER_ID = '<Your Emby Sample User ID to get the updated videos>'
 # Create a sample notify user, and get the user id from url.

+ITEMS_LIMIT = '<Input how many last items you want to get each time, default is 200>'

 SERVER_ID = '<Your emby Server ID>'
-# Server id of your image
+# Server id of your playable video link(you can find it in any video play page url)

 TELEGRAM_BOT_TOKEN = '<Your Telegram Bot>'
 # Create the api from telegram bot father